hypo69/hypo/docs/gemini/en/consultant/src/webdriver/bs/bs.md

         """
         Initializes the BS object.

-        :param url: The URL or file path of the HTML content.
-Defaults to None.
+        :param url: Optional URL or file path.
         """
         self.html_content = url

     def get_url(self, url: str):
-        """ Fetches HTML content from a file or URL.
+        """ Fetches HTML content from a file or URL and parses it.

-        :param url: The file path or URL to fetch HTML content from.
+        :param url: The file path or URL to fetch from.
+        :raises ValueError: if the URL is invalid.
+        :raises Exception: if there's an error reading the file.
-        :returns: True if the fetching was successful, otherwise logs an error and returns False.
+        :returns: True if successful; False otherwise.
         """

         if url.startswith('file://'):
-            # Remove 'file://' prefix and clean up the path
+            # Remove 'file://' prefix and clean up the path.
             cleaned_url = url.replace(r'file:///', '')

             # Extract the Windows path if it's in the form of 'c:/...'.